purrfectsoft/mm-flextime/CONTEXT.md

   - All 7 beds active
   - Full FlexTime (A, B, C shifts) fully supported
   - Floaters for coverage and quality control
-  - AccessCare™ program can run properly
+  - CareBridge™ program can run properly
   - Used as the “default” or “designed baseline”

 - **Tier 3 — Expanded Operations**